paoda/blue-gacha/README.md

 After this, we want to determine which units are on rate-up if there are any.
 In this example, ホシノ and シロコ have increased pull rates.

-The Rest of the code consists of instantiating the Gacha and Banner Structs using their respective Builders.
+The Rest of the code consists of instantiating the Gacha and Banner structs using their respective Builders.

 After this: